nodemailer/nodemailer-web/content/smtp/oauth2.md

 6. [Troubleshooting](#troubleshooting)

 {{% notice tip %}}
-Nodemailer PRO requires an **Access Token** to perform authentication.
+Nodemailer requires an **Access Token** to perform authentication.
 3-legged and 2-legged OAuth2 mechanisms are different ways to produce such tokens but in the end it does not matter how a token was exactly generated, as long as it is valid.
 {{% /notice %}}

 ### 3-legged OAuth2 authentication {#oauth-3lo}